hamilton-lima/robolucha-api/dev-notes/team-vs-team-19Sep2020.md

 ## TestLeaveTutorial failing

-when another player tries to join a tutorial match from from the same time the game is shutdown for the original player?
+when another player tries to join a tutorial match from from the same time the game is shutdown for the original player? - fixed!

 ```
 {"level":"info","matchID":1,"msg":"Play","status":"match found","time":"2020-09-20T13:20:54-04:00"}